spcorcor18/LPO-8852/lectures/Lecture 6 - Synthetic control methods/Example studies - synthetic control.md

 Chan, M., Mabel, Z., & Mbekeani, P. P. (2020).
 Incentivizing Equity?
 The Effects of Performance-Based Funding on Race-Based Gaps in College Completion.
 EdWorkingPapers.com. https://doi.org/10.26300/g53d-5105

+Shores, K.A., Candelaria, C.A., & Kabourek, S.E., (2023).
+Spending More on the Poor?
+A Comprehensive Summary of State-Specific Responses to School Finance Reforms from 1990–2014. *Education Finance and Policy* 18(3): 395–422. https://doi.org/10.1162/edfp_a_00360
+* see especially their online Appendix F

 ## Applications - synthetic control in health policy